debian-live/live-build/includes/common/README.txt

 More Information
 ================

-   There is much more information present on this CD.
-Besides the already mentioned installation and upgrading procedures, this is the most
+   There is much more information present on this disc.
+Besides the already mentioned installation and upgrading procedures, this is the most interesting:
-   interesting:

      * /doc/FAQ                        Debian FAQ
      * /doc/constitution.txt           The Debian Constitution